arda-cyber/mof-co2-adsorption-prediction/README.md

 MOFs (Metal-Organic Frameworks) sit at an interesting intersection of chemistry and
-physics: their structure is designed through molecular/coordination chemistry, but properties like gas adsorption are ultimately governed by statistical thermodynamics — the side of the field I'm more drawn to.
+physics: their structure is designed through molecular/coordination chemistry, but properties like gas adsorption are ultimately governed by statistical thermodynamics.
 CO2 capture using MOFs is a well-studied but still largely lab-scale application, and one of its real bottlenecks isn't just finding the material with the highest theoretical capacity, but narrowing an enormous candidate space (100,000+ hypothetical structures, in databases like the one used here) down to something worth pursuing further.
-High-throughput computational screening — the idea this project is a small-scale exploration of — is one way that gap gets addressed in practice.
+High-throughput computational screening is one way that gap gets addressed in practice and this project is a small-scale exploration of this idea.

 **What this project is:** a supervised regression model that predicts CO2 uptake at a fixed pressure from structural descriptors (pore size, void fraction, surface area,